costadanilofreitas/pos-structure/README.md

 ### **Requirements:**
- * Python 2 or 3 with PIP on windows path
+ * Python 2 (last version) with PIP on windows path
  * Git on windows path
  * Git-Bash on windows path
  * NPM on windows path